axivo/charts/.github/scripts/README.md

 #### Exported Functions

+- `addLabel` - Adds a label to a repository if it doesn't exist
 - `fileExists` - Helper function to check if a file exists
 - `handleError` - Handles errors in a standardized way with configurable severity
 - `registerHandlebarsHelpers` - Registers common Handlebars helpers for templates
-- `reportWorkflowWarnings` - Reports warnings detected during workflow execution by creating a GitHub issue
+- `reportWorkflowIssue` - Reports workflow issues by creating a GitHub issue

 ## Maintenance